steveshogren/hugo-blog/content/post/papers-we-love-1.md

 If your reaction to this post is 'eh, just read the paper', then this post isn't for you ;)*

-### Why Should I Read This?
+### Why Should I Read The Byzantine Generals Problem?

-The research in this paper is actively applied to design blockchains, ensure military radar installation reliability, and build distributed, fault-tolerant CPU processors.
+The research in this paper allows blockchains, ensures military radar installation reliability, and enables the design of distributed, fault-tolerant CPU processors.
 Not only is the research widely used in many interesting ways, but the paper uses the amusing military analogy of a group of separated generals trying to agree on a battle plan.
 I think this paper is a fun intro into